 Bellaire City Library – Serving Residents Since 1951

 They incorporated back in 1918.
-Bellaire has its own locally run government including its own fire and police departments.
+Bellaire has its own locally run government, including its fire and police departments.

 The current library building is much larger.
 It is still a small library with an intimate feel to it.
 The day my husband and I walked along the beautiful Paseo Park in Bellaire, we decided to check out a couple of other places nearby.
 This library was on my list of places to explore.

 The financing of many items including equipment and furniture for the library as well as the different programs offered throughout the year would never have been possible without the support of the Friends of the Bellaire Library.
-They do an amazing job!
+They do a fantastic job!

-Twice a year an outside book sale is held to help raise funding.
-For people like my husband and I who visited the library for the first time we were delighted to know that a great number of books are on sale inside the library each and every day.
+Twice a year, an outside book sale is held to help raise funding.
+For people like my husband and I who visited the library for the first time, we were delighted to know that a significant number of books are on sale inside the library every day.
 Average prices are $1 to $2.
 I did my part in supporting the Bellaire library by carrying out an armload of hardback books for my reading enjoyment.
-Around $2,500 is raised annually just from book sales.
+Around $2,500 is raised annually, just from book sales.

 Those black storage receptacles in the photo above held some of the used books that were for sale.
 There were more containers as well as some shelving along the back wall near the restrooms containing the books that are available for purchase.

-While this Bellaire community minded library may not be as large and modern as the Barbara Bush Library in Spring or as architecturally impressive as the Houston Heights Neighborhood Library, it is charming in its own way.
+While this Bellaire community-minded library may not be as sizable and modern as the Barbara Bush Library in Spring or as architecturally impressive as the Houston Heights Neighborhood Library, it is charming in its unique way.